Armageddon (1998 film): Box office

 Armageddon was released on July 1, 1998 in 3,127 theaters in the United States and Canada.
 It ranked first at the box office ahead of Dr. Dolittle with an opening weekend gross of $36 million, combined with $54.2 million from its first five days.
 Upon opening, the film had the third-highest Fourth of July opening weekend at the time, behind Men in Black and Independence Day.
 It went on to beat Ransom to achieve the highest opening weekend for a live-action Disney film.
 That record would only last for four months before being surpassed by The Waterboy that November.
-The film was surpassed by Lethal Weapon 4 in its second weekend, although it collected a total of $23.5 million.
-In late July 1998, it surpassed its rival Deep Impact to become the highest-grossing domestic release of the year.
+The film was overtaken by Lethal Weapon 4 in its second weekend, although it collected a total of $23.5 million.
+During its fourth weekend, it surpassed its rival Deep Impact to become the highest-grossing domestic release of the year.
 The film grossed $201.6 million in the United States and Canada and $352.1 million in other territories for a worldwide total of $553.7 million.
 It was the highest-grossing film of 1998 worldwide and the second-highest-grossing film of that year in the United States, finishing just behind Saving Private Ryan.

 In South Korea, Armageddon surpassed Godzilla to have the country's highest opening, making $2.7 million.
+In Australia, it made $3.5 million during its opening weekend, the highest for a Disney film, surpassing Ransom.
+The film topped the box office for two weekends until it was beaten by There's Something About Mary.
 It recorded the second-highest opening in Taiwan with $1 million, behind The Lost World: Jurassic Park.
 The film would spend a total of thirteen weeks in Japan's number one spot until it was surpassed by A Bug's Life.